 Megabus from London Victoria, Greenline Coach Station to Coventry, Cannon Park (a short walk from the campus).
 Tickets can be bought only on their website and are not refundable.

-11: Coventry Pool Meadow Bus Station - Coventry Railway Station (see below for location of bus stop) - Warwick University - Kenilworth - Leamington Spa.
+11: Coventry Pool Meadow Bus Station - Coventry Railway Station - Warwick University - Kenilworth - Leamington Spa.

-12: Coventry Pool Meadow Bus Station - Coventry Railway Station (see below for location of bus stop) - Warwick University.
+12: Coventry Pool Meadow Bus Station - Coventry Railway Station - Warwick University.

 Warning.
 Accepts exact change only.
 Other passengers usually unable or unwilling to help.
 Examples of recently paid fares (note that fares tend to increase without much warning and that other buses may have very different fares):

-Bus number W1c (convenient, quick, stops also in front of the station, but only one per hour): Coventry Railway Station - Warwick University.
+Bus number W1c (convenient, quick, but only one per hour): Coventry Railway Station - Warwick University.
 (In the opposite direction it is much slower.)

-Buses number W1a and W6 (convenient, quick, some buses stop also in front of the station, but only one per hour): Warwick University - Coventry Railway Station.
+Buses number W1a and W6 (convenient, quick, but only one per hour): Warwick University - Coventry Railway Station.
 (In the opposite direction it is much slower.)

 Bus number U1: Warwick University - Leamington Spa.

-Buses not mentioned above or in these links include Stagecoach number 16 (quick journeys between Coventry railway station and Warwick university, but doesn't go very often).
+Buses not mentioned above or in these links include Stagecoach number X16 (quick journeys between Coventry railway station and Warwick university, but doesn't go very often).